 |Raspberries||They share same diseases that can transmit quickly to one another|

-|Carrots||High need of nutrients|
+|Carrots||High need of nutrients (competition)|

-|Nightshade Vegetables (Tomatoes, Potatoes, etc.)||Can transmit deadly diseases and insects to Blueberry and vice versa|
+|Nightshade Vegetables (Tomatoes, Potatoes, Eggplants, etc.)||Can transmit deadly diseases and insects to Blueberry and vice versa|

-|Asparagus||Slow-growing plant with high nutrients requirements|
+|Asparagus||Slow-growing plant with high nutrients demands|